UltiMAK Saiga Shotgun Optic Mount

 Back to AK Products

-The UltiMAK M11-S provides the answer to forward mounting a high-speed optic over the gas tube on these handy shotguns, which do not have removable gas tubes like other AKs.
-This unit replaces the adjustable rib with a solid, recoil-lugged Picatinny style rail that screws to the gun at the gas block and the rear of the gas tube with no drilling or tapping.
+The UltiMAK M11-L provides the answer to forward mounting a high-speed optic over the gas tube on these handy shotguns.
+This unit replaces the iron sights with a solid, recoil-lugged Picatinny style rail that screws to the gun at the gas block and the rear of the gas tube.
 It works with any IER ("Scout") scope or any high-end reflex or holographic sight.
-It has survived our most punishing tests, using the heaviest 3" magnum 12 gauge loads-- if your gun can handle it, the UltiMAK mount can handle it.
-It is shown at right on a Saiga 12 with the excellent Micro T-1 reflex sight from Aimpoint, and in the background, the Trijicon RX09 Reflex sight.
+It has survived our most punishing tests, using the heaviest 3" magnum 12 gauge loads-- if your gun can handle it, the UltiMAK M11-L can handle it.

 The Saiga 12 at right takes a break after a long day of testing at the range.
-We went through several prototypes before settling on this final, production mount.
+We went through several prototypes before settling on these final, production specs.
 On that day we used the Trijicon RX09 reflex sight, which performed beautifully.

 *Term inflation: At first it was called simply "6061-T6" because that designation says everything about the alloy's chemical composition and temper (heat treat and aging for hardness and stability).
-Later it became "aviation-grade" because that made it sound more exotic and exciting, plus 6061-T6 can in fact be found on aircraft, along with many other alloys).
+Later it became "aviation-grade" because that made it sound more exotic and exciting, and 6061-T6 can in fact be found on aircraft, along with many other alloys.
 Now we are obliged to call it "aerospace-grade" because that's even more exotic (and no doubt, it also can be found on the occasional spacecraft).
-It is in fact identical in every way (within its defined tolerances) to all other 6061-T6 aluminum (aviation-grade, aerospace-grade, or even "backward-engineered alien spacecraft-grade" which we suppose is the next term in the sequence).
-If we're going to join the crowd and bullshit you like everyone else, why would you trust us?
+It is in fact identical in every way (within its defined tolerances) to all other 6061-T6 aluminum: aviation-grade, aerospace-grade, or even "backward-engineered alien spacecraft-grade" which we suppose will be the next term in the sequence.
+(If we're going to join the crowd and bullshit you like everyone else, why would you trust us?)